EBIvariation/eva-submission/README.md

 ### Validate the submitted data

 This script will run the validation required to ensure that the data is suitable to be archived.
 It will check
+ - The metadata spreadsheet format (metadata_check)
- - The sample names in the VCF and metadata matches
+ - The sample names in the VCF and metadata matches (sample_check)
- - The VCF conforms to the [submission standards](https://www.ebi.ac.uk/eva/?Help#submissionPanel)
+ - The VCF conforms to the [submission standards](https://www.ebi.ac.uk/eva/?Help#submissionPanel) (vcf_check)
- - The VCF reference allele match the reference genome.
+ - The VCF reference allele match the reference genome. (assembly_check)

+ At the end of the run if all the validation pass the script will register the input vcf and metadata as valid in the config file.

  ```bash
 python validate_submission.py --eload 677